Communication Offloading on SmartNIC DPUs: A Quantitative Approach

 Referee Report

 Summary.
-The manuscript introduces Buddy, a flexible communication offloading engine for SmartNIC DPUs (e.g., Nvidia BlueField-3) that decouples asynchronous 'fire-and-forget' message routing from the host application process.
-Evaluation across five applications identifies the memory-to-communication ratio as the key predictor of offloading benefit; host-dominated workloads (Quicksilver, Sparse Matrix Transpose) achieve up to 1.55x speedup when offloaded to the DPU, while the absence of Direct Cache Access on the DPU produces a 625x increase in DRAM traffic.
+The paper introduces Buddy, a communication offloading engine for asynchronous 'fire-and-forget' message routing that can run on SmartNIC DPUs (e.g., Nvidia BlueField-3) or x86 CPUs.
+Evaluation on five applications identifies the memory-to-communication ratio as a key predictor of offloading benefit; host-dominated workloads such as Quicksilver and Sparse Matrix Transpose achieve up to 1.55x speedup when communication is offloaded to the DPU.
+The work also reports a 625x increase in DRAM traffic due to the absence of Direct Cache Access support on the DPU.

 major comments (2)